vannguyengd/gooddata-ui/docs/15_props__on_legend_ready.md

 The `onLegendReady` parameter allows you to get a series from charts and to render a custom legend.

-This parameter is not available in the Table component.

 ## Callback data structure

 ```javascript